 Check out the Prime VOLT+ at Bolle (opens in new tab) (retailer link).

-It doesn't get much cooler being able to design and wear your own Oakley Custom Holbrook.
+It doesn't get much cooler being able to design and wear your own Oakley Custom Holbrook (retailer link).
 Combining the timeless design of the Holbrook frame and cutting-edge cycling glass technology, the Oakley Custom Holbrook is a cut above the rest for sure.

-This cutting edge technology includes the nylon-infused plastic O Matter frame, which is said to be twice as strong and 25% lighter than normal acetate frames.
-It is more resistant to hot and cold than standard plastic frames.
+This cutting-edge technology includes the nylon-infused plastic O Matter frame, which is said to be twice as strong and 25% lighter than standard acetate frames, and it is more resistant to hot and cold than standard plastic frames.
 Every last detail of the frame can be customised, down to the colour of the Oakley logo and the rivets at the front of the glasses.

 The Custom Holbrook also features High Definition Optics lens, which, according to Oakley, has less distortion than similar curved lenses.
 There are multiple lens customisation options: you can choose between polarised and Iridium options, as well as Oakley's own Prizm tech that enhances colour, contrast and detail, even in broad daylight.

 Needless to say, you will create a design that no one else will want to wear because otherwise, you could get the bog-standard Holbrook, right?
 We recommend not going crazy and adjusting a few details the most, paying extra attention to the lens technology as that will be the most important thing when on the bike.
 And not wearing an Oakley with a green frame, bright yellow lens and American-flag-coloured Oakley logo will be your top priority off the bike.